 Q: Who is responsible for transportation arrangements to and from LB-1?

-The transplant center and/or OPO is responsible for all transportation costs and arrangements.
+The transplant center and/or OPO is responsible for all transportation arrangements.
 If for whatever reason transportation arrangements cannot be made expeditiously, Lung Bioengineering is able to assist in air and ground transportation.
-The EVLP Specialist will be in contact with the coordinator at all times to ensure that a set of lungs destined for LB-1 gets there as quickly as possible no matter who made the arrangements.
+The EVLP Specialist will be in contact with the coordinator at all times to ensure that lungs destined for LB-1 gets there as quickly as possible no matter who made the arrangements.

 Q: How should the lungs be packaged for transport to LB-1?